zcourts/higgs/higgs-boson/README.md

 # Boson Protocol version 1

-Boson is a language independent binary protocol for object serialization and remote method invocation.
+Boson is a language independent binary protocol for object serialization and remote classMethod invocation.
 While the base types are based on Java's primitives, the bit size of data type is given to make it uniform across languages.